 Here are the updated features of the US Airways Premier World MasterCard®.
-I recently grabbed this 40,000 mile bonus and have posted details on that below as well.
+I got the bonus myself (unfortunately at only 40k miles) and have posted details on that below as well.

 - First checked bag free on eligible bags for you and up to four companions on domestic US Airways operated flights only.